yeslogic/unicode-case-mapping/README.md

 <br>

-Fast mapping of `char` to lowercase, uppercase, or titlecase in Rust using Unicode 14.0 data.
+Fast mapping of a `char` to lowercase, uppercase, titlecase, or its simple case folding in Rust using Unicode 14.0 data.

 Usage
 -----